coef_test reports one- or two-sided t-tests for each coefficient

 approximation or a saddlepoint approximation.
 Coefficients can be tested

-against non-zero null values by specifying null_constants
+against non-zero null values by specifying null_constants.

 Usage